Dump00/amazon-clone-client/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
+Please follow given instructions for setting up this project locally.
-To get a local copy up and running follow these simple example steps.
+Get a local copy have a fun.

 ### Installation